NodeBE4/opinion/_posts/2022-07-25-EnclavedMicrostate.md

 I don't believe anyone other than AI, Gura, Calli, and Marine have 2m+ Youtube subscribers, but Argentinian indie VTuber Nimu Spacecat has over 2m Twitch followers as of 10 June.

+----- __654.2__ -----2022-08-02 21:10:29+08:00:

+As an added note for outside observers, Marine has been catching up to fellow Gen 3 member Pekora on sub counts for a while, but until the concert+MV Pekora was looking to hit the 2m milestone first, and then suddenly Marine jumped 40k subscribers in 4 days.
+I have no idea if this has caused drama yet, but I feel like it might and I am not ready for it.

 ### 655: [Why did Chinese 'civilization' spread to Japan but not to Taiwan and the Philippines before the colonial era?](https://old.reddit.com/r/AskHistorians/comments/wcrou7/why_did_chinese_civilization_spread_to_japan_but/), submitted on 2022-07-31 23:43:43+08:00.

 ----- __655.1__ -----2022-08-01 00:15:40+08:00: